 Winston Churchill said, ‘Courage is rightly esteemed the first of human qualities…because it is the quality which guarantees all others.

 It doesn’t matter if you great ideals and morals, at the time when those are most needed, if your courage fails you then it really means nothing.

 9. The team matters

 In one of his interviews, Bill Gates said, “Being able to bring in different people who were fun to work with and figuring out how to get those people, those broad skills, to work well together has been one of the greatest challenges”.

 According to him, how much ever of a genius you are, how many ever mad tech skills you have, in the end without the right team and the right people to support you, you can go only so far.

 10. Observe and adapt

-Most people think leadership is pretty straightforward – have a vision, set goals, push people to achieve it, until reality hits them; they realise that the market conditions are not in their favour or due to a recent oil spill you are at a major raw material disadvantage etc.
+Most people think leadership is pretty straightforward – have a vision, set goals, push people to achieve it, until reality hits them; they realize that the market conditions are not in their favor or due to a recent oil spill you are at a major raw material disadvantage etc.

 Although leadership seems like a straight path, the terrain is often pretty rough.
 Sun Tzu is his famous book, The Art of War said that, before going into a war, one must examine the terrain and see how they can use it to their advantage.

-Develop a peripheral vision; get good at anticipating problems by observing and paying close attention; even when you don’t forsee problem, learn to adapt quickly when it hits.
+Develop a peripheral vision; get good at anticipating problems by observing and paying close attention; even when you don’t foresee problem, learn to adapt quickly when it hits.